-2.7.
+2.6.
 Approvals outside of the normal budget setting process.

-Any amendments and additional capital proposals required within the year, and outside of the above budget process, must be submitted to the Council's (officer) Capital Strategy Group (CSG) for consideration.
-The group will then make a recommendation to Cabinet on whether they consider members / County Council should approve the revision, and include it in that programme.
+Any additional capital requirements within the year, and outside of the above budget process, must in the first instance be submitted to the Council's Executive Management Team for consideration.
+If supported by the Executive Management

+Team, a report must be taken to Cabinet and on to County Council for approval and inclusion in that year's programme.